epsy/sigtools/docs/index.rst

 pretending to have a different call signature.

-This package helps module authors enhance their callables' introspectability if needed, and provides a way to use features the python syntax does not or did not permit, such as keyword-only parameters.
+This package helps module authors enhance their callables' introspectability if needed, for instance for documentation, and provides a way to use features the python syntax does not or did not permit, such as keyword-only parameters.

 For versions of Python below 3.3, `a backport of the relevant parts of inspect is available on pypi <https://pypi.python.org/pypi/funcsigs>`_.